-- · Behaviours that:
+- Behaviours that:

-- o Interfere with the learning of others
+- Interfere with the learning of others

-- o Interfere with an orderly environment
+- Interfere with an orderly environment

 - Create unsafe conditions

-- Acts of:
+- · Acts of:

-- o Bullying, harassment or intimidation
+- Bullying, harassment or intimidation

-- Discrimination (as defined by the BC Human Rights Code on the basis of race, colour, ancestry, place of origin, political belief, marital status, family status, physical or mental ability, sex, sexual orientation, age and unrelated criminal or summary convictions)
+- Discrimination (as defined by the BC Human Rights Code on the basis of race, colour, ancestry, place of origin, political belief, marital status, family status, physical or mental disability, sex, sexual orientation, age and unrelated criminal or summary convictions)

-- o Physical violence
+- Physical violence or incitement to violence

-- o Retribution against a person who has reported incidents
+- Retribution against a person who has reported incidents

-- Illegal acts, such as:
+• Illegal acts, such as:

 - Possession, use or distribution of illegal or restricted substances

 - Possession or use of weapons

 - Theft of or damage to property

 Note: Behaviours (both acceptable and unacceptable) cited in the code of conduct are examples only and not an all-inclusive list.
-Special considerations may apply if a student is unable to comply with the expectations due to having a disability of an intellectual, physical, sensory, emotional or behavioural nature.
+Special considerations may apply if a student is unable to comply with expectations due to having different learning abilities of an intellectual, physical, sensory, emotional or behavioural nature.